Where I’ve Been

 I was separated from my family, living alone and dealing with a new job and cancer and bad doctors.
 My wife talked me into quiting and returning to New York.
 Believe me, it wasn’t easy for me to do but it was the right choice.
 We were all together again.

-I left North Carolina with nothing more than a recommendation for Sandostatin and words echoing in my mind that I should wait to die.
-Well, I returned to New York again and I did get Sandostatin shots but I wasn’t going to wait to die.
+I left North Carolina with nothing more than a recommendation for Sandostatin and words echoing in my mind that I should prepared to die.
+Well, I returned to New York again and I did get Sandostatin shots but I wasn’t going to “prepare to die”.
 I was, and still am, a fighter.

 I started seeing a new doctor in New York City.
 Again, a renowned hospital and I was told that they were able to help.
 To sum up my experience there, I was being seen by a very nice doctor but, she didn’t know anything about carcinoid cancer.
 I got 2 shots of Sandostatin and was told that it wasn’t working and she wanted me to have a port installed and she was recommending chemo.
 Before I started chemo I decided that I wanted to see a carcinoid specialist.
 Lucky for me there was one in New York.
-As it turns out, my doctor didn’t like that and referred me to a clinic on Long Island that would administer the shots.
+As it turns out, the doctor became angry that I had sought a second opinion and “referred” me to a clinic on Long Island that would administer the shots.
 So, now I would have NO doctor.
 Why?
 Because I sought a second opinion.
 I was so disappointed.

 The New York Carcinoid Specialist